aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 20 - can-we-understand-war-through-video-games-the-imperial-war-museum’s-‘war-games’-exhibition.md

   worldwide, scholars have advocated for more research on how representations of past events in video games contribute to our broader cultural understandings.
-  One of the most popular genres is that of war games: where digitally representing real-life war functions as the basis of both gameplay and narrative.
+  One of the most popular genres is that of war games: where digitally representing a real-life war is the basis of both gameplay and narrative.
 The Imperial War Museum’s new exhibition, ‘War Games’,  provides insight into how they are created and what impact these historical representations of warfare can have on users.
 I think it is a missed opportunity.
 Continue reading to learn why."
 author: " Christina Chester"
 date: 2023-04-20T09:12:41.549Z
 tags: